rcastellotti/papers/papers/dynamo.md

 applications that require at least 99.9% of read and write operations to be performed within a few hundred milliseconds.
 To meet these stringent latency requirements, it was imperative for us to avoid routing requests through multiple nodes (which is the typical design adopted by several distributed hash table systems such as Chord and Pastry).
-This is because multi- hop routing increases variability in response times, thereby increasing the latency at higher percentiles.
+This is because multi-hop routing increases variability in response times, thereby increasing the latency at higher percentiles.
 Dynamo can be characterized as a zero-hop DHT, where each node maintains enough routing information locally to route a request to the appropriate node directly.